 We have all been there: You try to print out a webpage or office document, but for some reason, the print job got stuck in the queue.
 Or, at times, you may want to cancel a print job in the middle before your printer churns out all pages.

 The best way to cancel a print job is to immediately cancel all print jobs under Devices and Printers in Control Panel.
-To do this, you need to open Run dialog, type control printers, click on you printer icon and see what’s printing and then cancel the job.
-An option is also available in Devices and Printers to delete print queue.
+To do this, you need to open Run dialog, type control printers, click on your printer icon and see what’s printing and then cancel the job.
+An option is also available in Devices and Printers to delete the print queue.

 As opening Devices and Printers every time to stop a print job or clear print queue doesn’t sound like a good idea, we have a small tool to share with you that lets you easily stop the print spooler service and clear print queue.

-Print Service Manager is a free application (from the maker of Mouse Switcher) that lets you easily start, stop, and restart print spooler service without opening Services window.
-The tool can be pinned to the taskbar for the quick access.
-Whenever you want to stop a print job, launch the application and click stop button.
+Print Service Manager is a free application (from the maker of Mouse Switcher) that lets you easily start, stop, and restart print spooler service without opening the Services window.
+The tool can be pinned to the taskbar for quick access.
+Whenever you want to stop a print job, launch the application and click the stop button.

-This tool also includes an option to clean print queue.
-Open the application and click on Clean Print Queue option present in the left pane to delete outstanding print jobs in C:\Windows\System32\spool\PRINTERS directory.
+This tool also includes an option to clean the print queue.
+Open the application and click on the Clean Print Queue option present in the left pane to delete outstanding print jobs in C:\Windows\System32\spool\PRINTERS directory.

-Print Service Manager is completely free and works fine on both x86 and x64 versions of Vista, Windows 7 and Windows 8 operating systems.
+Print Service Manager is completely free and works fine on both x86 and x64 versions of Vista, Windows 7, and Windows 8 operating systems.